Trump's Justice Department sues California over immigration enforcement

 The lawsuit, which also names Gov. Jerry Brown and California Attorney General Xavier Becerra, challenges three recently passed state laws that the Trump administration says hinder enforcement of federal immigration law and endanger federal agents.

-Attorney General Jeff Sessions is expected to announce the lawsuit Wednesday at an annual gathering of law enforcement organizations in Sacramento.
+Attorney General Jeff Sessions announced the lawsuit Wednesday at an annual gathering of law enforcement organizations in Sacramento.

 DOJ lawyers consider the laws to be a novel attempt to regulate federal immigration.

-The lawsuit, filed in federal court in the state capital of Sacramento, challenges three specific laws:
+The lawsuit, filed in federal court in the state capital, Sacramento, challenges three specific laws:

 — SB 54, which restricts law enforcement officials from notifying federal immigration agents about the release dates for prisoners in their custody who have been convicted and therefore face deportation.
 It also prohibits local officials from transferring those prisoners to federal custody.